dhoconno/reporter/README.md

 It uses the RePORTER API to retrieve all grants by `award_notice_date` and then creates the output graph.
 I think that this includes awards that both newly awarded and those that are receiving funding in subsequent years.

-This should update weekly, though I'm new to using GitHub Actions.
+This should update daily, though I'm new to using GitHub Actions.

 ## Caveats
 - There may be delays between award notices sent to investigators and their appearance in RePORTER, so that may introduce artifactual lag for the most recent days.